The Best Places To Celebrate Christmas In July in Sydney 2018

 3. Roast Turkey with all the Trimmings

 Nothing celebrates winter or Christmas in July better than a roast with all the extras!
-We just love the Four in Hand's $24 all-day Sunday roast that rotates between lamb, chicken and even pork belly, and the Woolwich Pier Hotel has a Sunday menu with two roasts to choose from- pork belly and crackling with roasties, pumpkin mash, apple puree, yorkies and gravy or Riverine saddle of lamb with roasties, pumpkin mash, yorkies, mint jelly and gravy.
+We just love Four In Hand's $24 all-day Sunday roast that rotates between lamb, chicken and even pork belly, and the Woolwich Pier Hotel has a Sunday menu with two roasts to choose from - pork belly and crackling with roasties, pumpkin mash, apple puree, yorkies and gravy or Riverine saddle of lamb with roasties, pumpkin mash, yorkies, mint jelly and gravy.
 Check out our guide to Sydney's best roasts here.
-P.J.
-O'Brien's pub is also another great destination- their Christmas in July special runs every Wednesday for lunch and dinner, consisting of a 3-course feast for $50 per person, and glasses of mulled wine for $8.

 4. Experience The Magic of a Winter Festival

-You're still in luck- many of Sydney's fantastic winter festivals are running until about mind-July!
-The atmosphere can't be replicated- rug up and enjoy some ice skating, ice performances, ice slides, snow play, live music, Ferris wheels, and fun and games where there is sure to be something to put a smile on every family member's dial.
-Head to a food stall for a mug of hot chocolate or a big cup of mulled wine, and soak it all up.
+You're still in luck - many of Sydney's fantastic winter festivals are still running during July!
+Bondi Winter Magic, Parramatta Winterlight and Luna Park's Winterfest are our top picks, and their atmosphere can't be replicated - rug up and enjoy some ice skating, ice performances, ice slides, snow play, live music, ferris wheels, and fun and games where there is sure to be something to put a smile on every family member's dial.
+Head to a food stall for a mug of hot chocolate or a big cup of mulled wine.

 5. Dining With A Difference

-At Coogee's Barzura, enjoy a traditional winter Christmas feast!
-Available for lunch and dinner, there's Christmas-themed cocktails like snowflake martinis, mulled wine and butterscotch hot choccies, Christmas pudding, roast turkey, and all the trimmings!
+At Coogee's Barzura, enjoy a traditional winter Christmas feast for lunch and dinner until 31 July.
+Wash the turkey and all the trimmings down with the reasonably priced Christmas-themed cocktails on offer, including hot toddies ($12), mulled wine and butterscotch Schnapps hot chocolate (both $9).
 What makes Christmas in July at Barzura different is their "Reversed Christmas Tree".
 Do some good this Chrissy by dropping off a wrapped gift that will go to the Salvation Army's children in need.